Q: How long do you go between each feeding?

 To begin, skip one breastfeeding session—the one your baby is least interested in, or the one that’s most inconvenient for you—and replace it with a bottle.
-Gradually drop additional breastfeedings, one at a time, over the course of the month until you’ve reached your desired schedule.
+Gradually drop additional breastfeeding sessions, one at a time, over the course of the month until you’ve reached your desired schedule.

 A: Sign up for Enfamil Family Beginnings!
 Not only will you receive timely advice, but you’ll also gain access to numerous publications from Enfamil experts.

 There’s a lot to learn about nourishing your newborn, and having a partner like Enfamil there to keep you informed is a great idea.
-Plus, when you join Enfamil Family Beginnings, you’ll receive samples, coupons, and special offers that make meeting your feeding goals easier.
+Plus, when you join Enfamil Family Beginnings, you have the you’ll receive samples, coupons, and special offers plus the chance to win a $500 Amazon gift card!